-Patient-Centered Outcomes Research Institute: Review of the Audit of the Financial Statements for FY 2019
+Patient-Centered Outcomes Research Institute: Review of the Audit of the Financial Statements for FY 2020

-This report presents the results of our review of the Patient-Centered Outcomes Research Institute's (PCORI) fiscal year 2019 financial statement audit.1 PCORI was created in 2010 by the Patient Protection and Affordable Care Act (PPACA)2 as a federally funded,3 nonprofit corporation that is neither an agency nor establishment of the United States government.4 According to PPACA, PCORI's purpose is to assist patients, clinicians, purchasers, and policymakers in making informed health decisions by advancing the quality and relevance of evidence concerning the manner in which diseases, disorders, and other health conditions can effectively and appropriately be prevented, diagnosed, treated, monitored, and managed through research and evidence synthesis.
+This report presents the results of our review of the Patient-Centered Outcomes Research Institute's (PCORI) fiscal year 2020 financial statement audit.1 PCORI was created in 2010 by the Patient Protection and Affordable Care Act (PPACA)2 as a federally funded,3 nonprofit corporation that is neither an agency nor establishment of the United States government.4 According to PPACA, PCORI's purpose is to assist patients, clinicians, purchasers, and policymakers in making informed health decisions by advancing the quality and relevance of evidence concerning the manner in which diseases, disorders, and other health conditions can effectively and appropriately be prevented, diagnosed, treated, monitored, and managed through research and evidence synthesis.

-PPACA requires PCORI to obtain an annual financial statement audit from a private entity with expertise in conducting financial audits and requires the Comptroller General of the United States to annually review the audit of PCORI's financial statements and report the results to the Congress.5
+PPACA requires PCORI to obtain an annual financial statement audit from a private entity with expertise in conducting financial audits and requires the Comptroller General of the United States to review the audit of PCORI's financial statements and report the results to the Congress annually.5

-PCORI received an unmodified opinion from an independent public accounting firm (IPA) on its fiscal years 2019 and 2018 financial statements.
+PCORI received an unmodified opinion from an independent public accounting firm (IPA) on its fiscal years 2020 and 2019 financial statements.
 The IPA found that PCORI's financial statements were presented fairly, in all material respects, in accordance with U.S. generally

-1We reported on the results of our review of PCORI's fiscal year 2018 financial statement audit in GAO, Patient-Centered Outcomes Research Institute: Review of the Audit of the Financial Statements for Fiscal Year 2018, GAO-19-413R (Washington, D.C.: Mar.
-29, 2019).
+1We reported on the results of our review of PCORI's fiscal year 2019 financial statement audit in GAO, Patient-Centered Outcomes Research Institute: Review of the Audit of the Financial Statements for FY 2019, GAO-20-469R (Washington, D.C.: Mar.
+26, 2020).